-WordCamp Central will send you a package of WordPress swag that you should distribute for free at your WordCamp.
-The packs vary based on supply, but usually include things like buttons, stickers, temporary tattoos, and pencils.
-We try to send enough to cover everyone, but we recommend making this swag freely available on a table (or several tables) at the event rather than putting it in a bag and handing it out to all attendees, as this reduces the chance of people throwing it away because they don’t want it.
+We try to send enough swag to cover everyone, but we recommend making this swag freely available on a table (or several tables) at the event rather than putting it in a bag and handing it out to all attendees, as this reduces the chance of people throwing it away because they don’t want it.
 Since every button costs 20 cents, we’d much rather they not be thrown away.

 Sticker Giant – does custom sticker printing and often prints WordCamp stickers for free.
-Their level of support will depend on your design, the size, and how far in advance you contact them: http://www.stickergiant.com/wordcamp
+Their level of support will depend on your design, the size, and how far in advance you contact them.

-If you do get anything custom printed, please send one of each to WordCamp Central after the event for the archive.
+If you do get anything custom printed, please send a photo of each to WordCamp Central after the event for the archive.

 Do you want to design a WordCamp tee that will be universally beloved and worn all the time?
 Here’s some pro tips from experienced WordCamp organizers: